Anxiety is not new to us. After the pandemic, and now the unstable times we live in, it’s no surprise anxiety levels are creeping up and up.

 It’s well and truly one of the most amazing natural remedies.
 Yet more people need to do (rather than just read about it) to help with feelings of anxiety.

-Mindfulness is defined by the Oxford dictionary as, “a mental state achieved by focusing one’s awareness on the present moment, while calmly acknowledging and accepting one’s feelings, thoughts, and bodily sensations.”
+The Oxford dictionary defines mindfulness as “a mental state achieved by focusing one’s awareness on the present moment, while calmly acknowledging and accepting one’s feelings, thoughts, and bodily sensations.”

 It was brought to the mainstream in part by Dr John Kabat-Zinn who developed an 8-week mindfulness-based stress reduction course to help those living with chronic health conditions.

-When we are mindful or practising mindfulness, we are simply focused of what’s happening in that moment.
+When we are mindful or practicing mindfulness, we are simply focused on what’s happening at that moment.

-Focus in on what is happening, not why it’s happening.
+Focus on what is happening, not why it’s happening.

-Mindfulness gives us the power to detach from the story we tell ourselves, and simply focus on the reality.
+Mindfulness gives us the power to detach from the story we tell ourselves and simply focus on reality.

 It’s not actually designed as a relaxation technique, but it tends to have that response in those who practice it regularly, because so often we get caught in a spiral of thought and overthinking.